-Essentially, what this means is that when someone does you a favor, they need to justify it to themself.
-If they already like you, this isn’t a problem, but if they dislike you, they need to have a reason that can help them explain to themself why they are helping you.
+Essentially, this means is that when someone does you a favor, they need to be able to justify it to themself, in order to avoid the cognitive dissonance that might occur from doing something nice for someone that they dislike.
+If they already like you, then this isn’t a problem, but if they dislike you, they need to have a reason that can help them explain to themself why they are helping you.

-The simplest explanation that someone can choose for why they would help you is that they must like you in some way.
-This justification works even if that wasn’t the case before they performed the favor, and its use is supported by other research on the topic, which shows that being kind to someone increases how much you like that person.
+The simplest reason that someone can use in order to explain to themself why they helped you is that they must like you for some reason, a justification that works even if they didn’t like you before they did you a favor.
+This concept is supported by other research on the topic, which shows that being kind to someone increases how much you like that person.

-At this stage, you already understand the basic premise of the Benjamin Franklin effect.
-Next, you will see a few tips, which are based on other research on the topic, that will help you take advantage of this effect as effectively as possible:
+At this stage, you already understand what the Benjamin Franklin effect is, and how it works.
+Next, you will see a few tips, which are based on other research on the topic, that will help you maximize your ability to take advantage of this effect:

-- First, remember that the scope of the favor doesn’t matter as much as the favor itself.
-That is, in most cases the increase in rapport comes from the fact that the other person performs a favor for you, even if it’s relatively small.
-This is especially true if the other person dislikes you, rather than simply feels neutral or moderately positive towards you.
+- Remember that the scope of the favor doesn’t matter as much as the favor itself.
+That is, in most cases the increase in rapport comes from the fact that the other person does you a favor, even if it’s relatively small.
+This is especially true if the other person dislikes you, rather than simply feels neutral or moderately positive toward you.

-- In addition, don’t be afraid to ask for help, since people often underestimate how likely other people are to help them.
-This bias occurs because when we seek help, we focus on the expected cost of helping us, while potential helpers focus on the perceived social cost of refusing a direct request for help (i.e. saying “no”), which most people want to avoid whenever possible.
+- Don’t be afraid to ask for help, since people often underestimate how likely others are to help them.
+We tend to underestimate the likelihood that others will help us because when we seek help, we focus on the expected cost of helping us, while our potential helpers focus on the perceived social cost of refusing a direct request for help (i.e. saying “no”), which most people want to avoid whenever possible.

 - You can take advantage of the effects of reciprocity, by performing a small favor for the other person, before asking them to perform a favor for you.
 Essentially, by performing a favor for the other person first, you make it less likely that they will refuse to help you later, even if they did not ask you for a favor in the first place.
 However, if you do this, make sure to perform the initial favor only a short amount of time before asking for a favor yourself, because the effects of reciprocity diminish over time.

-- Similarly, after asking them for a favor, you can perform a small favor in return, in order to increase the likelihood of them helping you if you ask for a favor again.
-Therefore, if you need to ask for a big favor, it’s sometimes better to start by asking for a small favor which you can reciprocate, before moving to the main request later on.
+- After asking the other person for a favor, you can perform a small favor in return, in order to increase the likelihood of them helping you if you ask for a favor again.
+Therefore, if you need to ask for a big favor, it’s sometimes better to start by asking for a small favor which you can reciprocate, before moving to your main request later on.

 Most importantly, make sure to use common sense when taking advantage of this effect.
-This means that you should be realistic with regards to who you asking for favors, and with regards to what that favors you ask for.
+This means that you should be realistic with regards to who you asking for favors, and with regards to what are the favors that you are asking for.

-In addition, don’t forget that how you ask for the favor is also important, and can have a significant effect on your success rates, though the best way to ask for a favor will vary in different scenarios.
-Overall though, in almost all cases, being kind and polite will get you the farthest, especially if your overall goal is to build rapport with the other person.
+Finally, don’t forget that how you ask for the favor is also important, and can have a significant effect on your success rates, though the best way to ask for a favor will vary in different scenarios.
+Overall, however, in almost all cases being kind and polite will get you the farthest, especially if your goal is to use the Ben Franklin effect in order to build rapport.

 Summary and conclusions